How to conduct market research – sophistication made easy

-While budget levels are at their lowest since 2014, marketing marketing teams remain optimistic about budgetary growth in the years ahead according to Gartner.
+While budget levels are at their lowest since 2014, most marketing teams remain optimistic about budgetary growth in the years ahead according to Gartner.

 One of the reasons for this optimism is businesses’ increasing focus on delivering great customer experiences.
 As part of their efforts to stand out organizations need to know the services and products their customers want, the prices they’re willing to pay, and what it is about their brand that makes people choose them.

 Considering this hunger for insights, it’s no surprise market research and marketing analytics are listed by CMOs as the most strategically important capabilities.

 For businesses asking how to conduct market research in today’s digital economy, we’ve outlined the six areas businesses must prioritize in their projects to collect and analyze data delivering meaningful outcomes:

 1. Creative Testing